christophsk/classifier-lit/README.md

 ```
 `src` is a user-specific identifier, `label` is the validation label, and `sentence` is the text to be classified.

-If the validation label is not known, any value in `range(num_labels)` can be used.
-Typically, I
+If the validation label is not known, any value in `range(num_labels)` can be used (e.g., 0).
-the negative example label of 0.
-The metrics will be meaningless, but all the other features are
+The metrics will be meaningless, but all the other LIT features are
 available.

 ## Starting the Server